Garment collars in hanfu: Zuoren (left lapel)

 The use of zuoren, however, was typically associated with funeral practices.
-This can also be found in the chapter Sang da ji (喪大記) of the Liji (禮記):
+This can also be found in the chapter of the :

-"At both the dressings the sacrificial robes were not placed below the others.
-They were all placed with the lapel to lie on the left side.
-The bands were tied firmly, and not in a bow-knot [小斂大斂，祭服不倒，皆左衽結絞不紐]."

 According to ancient Chinese beliefs, the only moment the Han Chinese were supposed to use zuoren was when they dressed their deceased.
 This funeral practice was rooted in ancient Chinese beliefs; especially in the Yin and Yang theory, where it is believed that the left side is the Yang and stands for life whereas the right side is the Yin which stands for death.